shaefelinger/HCS-Project2-TravelBlogVue/README.md

 ------

-(c) 2021 - Steffen Häfelinger.
+2021 - Steffen Häfelinger.
 Pictures by https://unsplash.com/ and https://picsum.photos/

 Steffen Häfelinger is a web developer located in Hamburg, Germany.
-He is currently studying Full Stack Web Developement at [Hamburg Coding School.](https://hamburgcodingschool.com/) He is also working as a professional Musician, Songwriter & Audio Engineer.
+He is also working as a professional Musician, Songwriter & Audio Engineer.

-Web: www.steffen-haefelinger.com
+Web: www.functionfactory.de

-Mail: mail@steffen-haefelinger.com
+Mail: mail@functionfactory.de

 GitHub: https://github.com/shaefelinger

 Facebook: https://www.facebook.com/steffen.hafelinger/

 ------

-Version 1 of the Project can be found here:
+Version 1 (using just vanilla HTML, CSS and Javascript) of the Project can be found here:

 https://github.com/shaefelinger/HCS-project1-travelBlog